jackokring/DCSSpec/README.md

 The 2 unusable codes are indicated by *NOI* as they are not phase invariant.
 They can be used to detect signal polarity and hence phase.

+## FM Bandwidth
+Assuming a regular 15% deviation, in a channel for under 2.5kHz, or 5 DCS channels per VHF channel, the modulation index is very high.
+This has a very good signal to noise.
+Along with repeats of selective codes and overall repeat rstes controlling an intrinsic doubling of codes and halving of character rates, long distance on low power should be possible.

 ## Under Construction